jheyman/blog/pages/VisioAutoCompute/index.md

 ---
 {% include JB/setup %}

 I'm using Microsoft Visio quite often at work, and came to realize that it can do so much more than drawing nice diagrams.
-I was not aware of the very large developer community around Visio either.<br><br>
+I was not aware of the very large developer community around Visio either.<br>

  Anyway, I had a need for:

 * **associating data to shapes** in my diagrams
 * performing **automatic data computation** within Visio, without having to export/import to/from an external tool
-* **displaying resulting data** directly on the diagram<br><br>
+* **displaying resulting data** directly on the diagram<br>

-My specific intent was to apply this to electronics/mechanical block diagrams to provide instant visual feedback about cost, power consumption, volume, and mass, as a function of what components were added/removed from the diagram, and how they where interconnected.<br><br>
+My specific intent was to apply this to electronics/mechanical block diagrams to provide instant visual feedback about cost, power consumption, volume, and mass, as a function of what components were added/removed from the diagram, and how they where interconnected.<br>

 * TOC
 {:toc}